JoeMartin98/Portfolio/README.md

 Email Address:	joeryan@ntlworld.com

 Lincoln University – September 2016 to present day
-Games Computing – Level 3
+BSc(Hons) Games Computing – Level 3

 ### Career Goals
 My ambition is to be able to become apart of a productive games team, creating new and innovative game experiences, and developing my personal and professional skills in the computing field.